philzook58/philzook58.github.io/_posts/2026-03-26-thin_hash_cons_codebruijn.md

 <https://arxiv.org/abs/2105.02856> Hashing Modulo Alpha-Equivalence
 <https://arxiv.org/abs/2401.02948> Hashing Modulo Context-Sensitive α-Equivalence

 I think what I've described above is pretty differetn from the variable mapping tree idea.
 The mapping tree idea is compelling, but when you start doing egraph stuff, the manipulations of subterms and the maps need to be correlated and the whole thing falls apart.
+The mapping tree is kind of the strand associated with the lambda binder being factored out from the other strands and really attached / associated with the lambda node.
+This factoring is fine for a term, but the "bus" (to make a digital circuit analogy) of the context needs to be in a single clump to share it amognest different subterms in an egraph.

+The strands being a "thickening" of the usual child parent edge reminds me visually of something similar in Feynman diagrams.
+I think there was some version of feynman diagrams for SU(N) where you thickened   <https://ncatlab.org/nlab/show/%27t+Hooft+double+line+notation> .
+There was also

 You can visualize the thinning hash cons as little threads (the thinning diagrams) running down the term.
 The edge between parent and child is "fattened" to thinning threads.